MarsalekDesmotes/VisualNovelPrototype/README.md

 # VisualNovelPrototype
-it'a high stack visiual novel game.
+it will be a high stack visiual novel game.